 The proposal can conform to applicable conditions imposed as necessary to ensure that development conforms to the standards of the subdivision code and with existing development and public facilities.
-The proposed subdivision is in compliance with lot standard requirements and required access.
+Expect for those lots mentioned above, the proposed subdivision is in compliance with lot standard requirements and required access.
 Therefore, this criteria has been met.